 - The final alignment before connecting the process gas piping shall be carried out in accordance with the cold alignment map issued by the vendor.

 - If an unallowable misalignment exceeding the cold alignment map limitation is observed, correction shall be made by adding or removing the shims beneath the compressor leg supports.

 - During the alignment work, the distance between shafts shall be measured often and checked within a tolerance of +/-0.5 mm.
 If it exceeds the limitation, a re-adjusting shall be made by moving the compressors.

-- While shaft end distance is measured, each shaft should be moved towards active side thrust bearing to put it at the expected operating position.
+- While the shaft end distance is measured, each shaft should be moved towards the active side thrust bearing to put it at the expected operating position.

 Few more Useful Resources for you..